ncbi/NetREX/README.md

 ### Advanced
 ```bash
 $ python ./NetREX.py -e express_file -p prior_file -k 0.6 0.7 0.8 -t 1.2

 -k [a list of percentages] (Optional)"0.6 0.7 0.8" means that NetREX would keep 60%, 70%, and 80% edges in the prior respectively.
 The final predicted network is the consensus based on networks predicted from those percentages.
 -t [a ratio] (Optional)"1.2" means the number of  edges in the output network is 1.2 times to the edges in the prior network
 ```

+## Output of NetREX
+Two files will be outputed: 1) The predicted network with edge pair format; 2) The predicted network with adjacency matrix format.

 ## Expression file format
 A Tab sepeated file with the first colomn stroing the gene names.
 For example: